hyperspy/hyperspy-bundle/docs/verify.rst

    By clicking and dragging on the spectrum display, a region is created (shown in red).
-The fitted background is shown in blue, and a preview of the background-subtracted signal is displayed in green.
+The fitted background is shown in blue, and a preview of the signal after background subtraction is displayed in green.

 Clicking "OK" in the *Background removal tool* window will perform the background subtraction, and replace the window with one showing the resulting